michaeluno/amazon-auto-links/template/list/readme.txt

 = 1.2.10 =
 - Tweaked image layout for mobile screens.
+- Tweaked product thumbnails to have rounded corners.

 = 1.2.9 =
 - Added vertical margin to the button container.